elastic/apm/specs/agents/metrics-otel.md

 |  `foo_bar`    | `baz`           | `string`       |
 |  `testnum_`   | `42.42`         | `number`       |

 The OpenTelemetry specification allows the definition of metrics with the same name as long as they reside within a different instrumentation scope ([spec link](https://opentelemetry.io/docs/reference/specification/metrics/api/#get-a-meter)).
-In order to avoid conflicts, agents MUST add a mandatory label to the metricset with the key `otel_instrumentation_scope_name` and the corresponding instrumentation scope name as label value.
+Agents MUST report metrics from different instrumentation scopes in separate metricsets to avoid naming conflicts at collection time.
+This separation MUST be done based on the instrumentation scope name and version.
+In the future, we might add dedicated intake fields to metricsets for differentiation them based on the instrumentation scope identifiers.

 ## Exporter Installation